On the Davenport-Heilbronn theorems and second order terms: Introduction

-The case where, for all $p$, the set $\Sigma_p$ consists of all maximal cubic rings that are not totally ramified at $p$ yields the following corollary which is also due to Davenport and Heilbronn. \begin{corollary} Let $D$ denote the discriminant of a quadratic field and let $\Cl_3(D)$ denote the $3$-torsion subgroup of the ideal class group $\Cl(D)$ of $D$.
-Then
+\end{theorem} The case where, for all $p$, the set $\Sigma_p$ consists of all maximal cubic rings is Theorem~\ref{DHth1}, while the case where it consists of all maximal cubic rings that are not totally ramified at $p$ yields Theorem~\ref{DHth2}.